text import issues with eml-attribute creation

 systematically evaluate the usability of this form field.

-#3 Updated by Matt Jones almost 19 years ago
+#3 Updated by Matt Jones about 19 years ago

 Better.
 Now the relevant fields are present and they save properly.
 Some new

 issues have arisen.